 Snape pinches the bridge of his nose.
 “Just get out, Potter.”

-“Okay,” Potter says, not offended in the slightest.
+“Okay,” Potter agrees, not offended in the slightest.
 “Good night, Professor.”
 He hesitates at the door.
 “Well, just one more thing.”

 Snape glowers in Potter’s direction.
 “Yes?”